HenryHo2006/LiveLogMonitor/README.md

    Living log are required when R&D personnel need to solve a specific problem online
    Log4net.config is cumbersome to configure and is not conducive to solving problems quickly

-### Usage£º
+### Usage
-   Add two lines of code to the program to create a named pipe£¬ LiveLogMonitor program will be connect and display Log
+   Add two lines of code to the program to create a named pipe LiveLogMonitor program will be connect and display Log
 ```
  var pipe = Utils.CreatePipe();